 “If the body be feeble, the mind will not be strong.” ~Thomas Jefferson

 When Shoshanna Easling was growing up, herbs were like tomatoes.
 They grew them.
 They put them up for the winter.
 They used them daily, and gave concoctions away to people in need of them.
 Her mother Debi was always teaching them.
-By the time Shoshanna was 13, her family started the Bulk Herb Store.
+By the time Shoshanna was 13, her family started the Bulk Herb Store which has now been bought by Baker Creek Rare Seeds.
 At 18, she ran the Bulk Herb Store.
 She had a passion to help people.

-Her passion continues today as Shoshanna and her husband James, with their 3 children and 14 employees, run the Bulk Herb Store selling quality herbs.
-They love to teach what they know and inspire you to learn and research beyond that.
+Her passion continues today as Shoshanna and her husband James love to teach what they know and inspire you to learn and research beyond that.

 If you’ve been encouraged or informed by something you’ve read here at Deep Roots, please consider liking my page on Facebook, joining us on Pinterest, or subscribing to the helpful email resources.
 Thank you!